-But today, we’re strictly talking wedding buffet menus.
+Today we’re talking all about wedding buffet menus.

-Those long serving tables with endless options make us feel like Veruca Salt walking into Willy Wonka’s chocolate room — we want it ALL!
+When we see those long serving tables with endless options we feel like Veruca Salt walking into Willy Wonka’s chocolate room — we want it ALL!

 But, there are so many types of buffet menus to choose from!

 No problem — choices are good.
 Let’s dig into to a few of our favorites.

 Grab a snack and put on your comfy pants — by the time you’re done reading this, you’ll be ready to eat!

 From salad to dessert, here’s everything you need to know about creating wedding buffet menus for your big day!

 The Classic Buffet Menu